In Southeast Asia, where temperatures climb to feverish highs, locals reach for plenty of icy beverages.

 We recommend making a large batch of brewed black tea and keeping it in your fridge.
 That way, when the craving hits, you won’t need to wait for the steeped tea to cool down.

-Not only does Vanilla Shakeology provide the right amount of sweetness and creaminess, but it also provides a source of protein.
+This recipe calls for Vanilla Whey Shakeology, which provides the right amount of sweetness and creaminess, but it also provides a source of protein.

 For extra indulgence, add a splash of canned coconut milk.
 Canned coconut milk can usually be found in the ethnic foods aisle; it’s creamier than boxed coconut milk found in the refrigerated section of the store.